-NOTE: If you are not in the Character Animation Program or the Creatures Workshops, you do not need AMP and it will not be available to you.
+NOTE: If you are not in the Character Animation Classes or the Creatures Workshops, you do not need AMP and it will not be available to you.

 Preparing for Classes

-A few minutes before your class time your Mentor will send you an email with the Google Hangout link.Please follow the steps below in order to be prepared for this.
+A few minutes before your class time your Mentor will send you an email with the class link.Please follow the steps below in order to be prepared for this.

 Set your timezones